gordielachance/wp-soundsystem/readme.txt

 == Changelog ==

 = 2.7.5 =
-* Import urls using the API endpoint
+* Moved all the import stuff to the API.
+Now uses rest route 'wp-json/wpsstmapi/v1/import/url/?url=...' (on the API)

 = 2.7.4 =
 * store artist,track & album metas as taxonomies instead of post metas; for performance issues (see https://wordpress.stackexchange.com/a/276315/70449 and https://wordpress.stackexchange.com/a/159012/70449)